 Jesus Christ came to this earth with a message of salvation, which the Bible calls 'the gospel of the Kingdom of God.'
 John Ritenbaugh, in setting up the final article in the series, describes just what Christ's gospel is and its relationship to Christian . . .

 The story of Esau and his selling his birthright for a bowl of soup is a cautionary tale for Christians today.
 What it is we really value?
 What we treasure will ultimately determine our destiny.

-Righteous men have complained about the seeming good fortune of evil people for ages, but what is the answer?
-Mike Ford gives the biblical answer—in the end, a very simple and practical one.
+Righteous men have complained about the ease of the evil for ages, but what is the answer?
+King David contemplated this, and gives us the answer.

-Meekness is one of the hardest of the fruit of the Spirit to define.
-However, the Bible shows meekness to be, not weakness, but strength, as the character of such people as Jesus and Moses shows.
+Meekness is one of the hardest virtues to define.
+The Bible shows meekness to be strength, as the character of such people as Jesus and Moses shows.

 Mark Schindler, reflecting on the 30th anniversary of his baptism, recalls how he joyfully, but perhaps myopically, assumed that he would automatically walk harmoniously and peacefully with the other members of the body of Christ into the Kingdom and etern. . .

 Martin Collins, realizing that most people, both outside and inside the church, crave assurance , avers that we can have assurance that we are God's heirs and offspring if we are led by the spirit, remaining on the sanctified path of fellowship, growing co. . .

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.